 Duplexing (two-sided printing or scanning)

 One feature that’s becoming very popular among consumers, and that we consider a big plus, is automatic duplexing.
 Duplexing refers to printing or scanning both sides of the page without requiring that you manually flip the page over.
-On a printer, duplexing is accomplished by printing the first side of the page, pulling the page back through the printer, flipping it over, and printing the other side.
+Duplex printing is accomplished by printing the first side of the page, pulling the page back through the printer, flipping it over, and printing the other side.

 Many all-in-one devices with an automatic document feeder (ADF) for the scanner also have duplexing, allowing you to scan both sides of the page as the document feeds through the ADF.
 An all-in-one without an automatic document feeder can’t duplex scan without you turning the page over on the scan glass.
 Duplex scanning is a major convenience if you frequently scan two-sided pages, like those torn from a magazine.
 And duplex printing is almost a must these days, helping you save paper when single-side printing isn’t necessary.